SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 - If you have concerns about a particular result, consult with Artefactual support.
 - For more information on how to handle failures, see [Error Handling](error-handling.md).

-When you have review normalization results, choose an option: `Approve`, `Redo`, or `Reject`.
+When you have reviewed normalization results, choose an option: `Approve`, `Redo`, or `Reject`.
 - It isn't entirely clear what affect `Redo` has (the Archives has not experimented with this option).

 ## Add metadata if desired
-You can add descriptive or rights metadata to the `SIP` by clicking the `document icon` next to the drop-down menu.
+You can add descriptive or rights metadata to the SIP by clicking the `document icon` next to the drop-down menu.
 - The Archives does not currently use this feature but there may be use cases in the future.
 - Choose `Continue`.